 Due to all these issues, passwords are not secure anymore.
 Cyberattack hackers can easily steal passwords and gain access to people’s information.

 To avoid this risk, we must consider other methods that are more difficult to hack.
-Next, we will discuss systems that use physiological and behavioural traits as access keys, i.e. biometric identification systems.
+Next, we will discuss systems that use physiological and behavioural features as access keys, i.e. biometric identification systems.

 Biometric identification systems: Facial recognition as a security system

-Many industries are implementing biometric recognition systems for customer identity verification purposes.
-Although their effectiveness may be sometimes compromised by environmental conditions, hardware and the quality of the images captured, biometric authentication technology has significant benefits.
+Many industries implement biometric recognition systems for customer identity verification purposes.
+Although their effectiveness may be sometimes compromised by environmental conditions, hardware and the quality of the images captured, biometric authentication technology has significant advantages.

 We will focus on the case of facial recognition as a security system.
 Why facial biometrics?
 Because it has certain advantages that make it stand out from the other options when it comes to identity authentication processes.